-There were no reports to prepare concerning the ad hoc relief planning committees' activities for the CISC during 2021.
+There were 2 RPC chair reports prepared for the CISC concerning the ad hoc relief planning committees' activities during 2022.

 CNA Role in NANPA Controlled Resources

 In addition to NPA Codes, the NANP contains other numbering resources.
 These numbering resources are also assigned to Canadian telecommunications providers by the NANPA via the CNA.
 Applications for these resources are received by the CNA and reviewed for accuracy to ensure that the applicant meets Canadian regulatory requirements.
 Complete and correct applications are forwarded to the NANPA along with a recommendation for assignment.
 The CNA will deny the assignment of these resources and return the application where the applicant does not meet Canadian regulatory requirements or the requirements of the applicable assignment guideline or its Canadian adjunct.
 No application is rejected because it is not completed correctly unless it is impossible to acquire the necessary information from the applicant.
 The CNA works with the applicant until the application is properly completed.
 Once the NANPA has assigned a code, it is forwarded to the CNA who informs the applicant of the assignment.
 The CNA acts as the Canadian telecommunications industry liaison with the NANPA.